 - Pumpkin Cookies with Cream Cheese Frosting

 - Reduce the number of side dishes you serve.
-Do you REALLY need 10 different sides?
+Do you REALLY need 10 different sides on the dinner table?
 Or will 2-3 be plenty?
-It’s easy to think we have to do it ALL on Thanksgiving, but it’s ok to kick it back a little and enjoy yourself!
+It’s easy to think we have to do it ALL on Thanksgiving, but it’s okay to just stick to the absolute favorites!
+If no one loves stuffing, don’t make it!

 - Let your company bring something!
 Write down your holiday meal so when they ask what they can bring, you have an exact answer.
 This is SO MUCH more helpful than saying “an appetizer” or “bring dessert,” especially when it’s a holiday meal.
 Just be sure to note who is bringing what.